MiaoXiao/rshell/README.md

 * Any command over 50,000 characters will overflow the command buffer.
 * Any hostname over 300 characters will overflow the hostname buffer.
 But really, you should consider having a shorter hostname in that case.

+Limitations of ls.

+* After an invalid path is given, ls will not continue with any path or flag afterwards.